Nicolai Larsen

-Nicolai Oppen Larsen (born 9 March 1991) is a Danish professional footballer who plays for Silkeborg IF.
+Nicolai Oppen Larsen (born 9 March 1991) is a Danish professional footballer who plays as a goalkeeper for and captains Danish Superliga club Silkeborg.

-Beginning his career in Lyngby Boldklub, Larsen moved to AaB in 2010.
+Beginning his career in Lyngby, Larsen moved to AaB in 2010.
 There, he established himself as a starter and was part of a historical season where AaB won the Danish Double, as they secured the Danish Superliga and the Danish Cup in the 2013–14 season.
 He also experienced personal success at the club, winning the Danish Goalkeeper of the Year award for 2014.
 After seven years at AaB, Larsen moved to Nordsjælland in 2017.
 He would initially struggle to make the team, but eventually became the starting goalkeeper.
 In 2020, at age 29, he earned a move to French club Guingamp, but returned to Denmark after one season, signing with Silkeborg.

-Larsen is a Danish youth international, and has gained 37 caps for different national youth teams between under-16 and under-21 level.
-In 2014, he received a call-up for the Denmark national team, but failed to make an appearance.
+Larsen is a Danish youth international, gaining 37 caps for different national youth teams between under-16 and under-21 level.
+In 2014, he received a call-up for the Denmark national team, but has not made any appearances for the senior side.

 Club career

 Lyngby

 Larsen played for Lyngby Boldklub from 2005, whom he moved to from the youth academy of Herlev IF.
-He never made a senior appearance for Lyngby, but gained several caps for Danish national youth teams during his time at the club.
+He never made a senior appearance for Lyngby, but gained several caps for Denmark national youth teams during his time at the club.
 While at Lyngby, Larsen went on trials abroad, among others with English club Everton.
 He moved away from Lyngby Boldklub in 2010.